 4. Optimize Across All Channels

-While this may sound like a no-brainer, this simple strategy is often easily missed by many brands.
+We recommend posting on all of the major platforms: YouTube, Facebook, Instagram, and TikTok.
+But, this should be done strategically.
+While this may sound like a no-brainer, this simple strategy is often easily forgotten by many brands.

 4 Examples of Viral Video Marketing